albinvanniam/LLM-Based-Software-Requirement-Extractor-ISO-29148-Evaluator/README.md

 # LLM-Based Software Requirement Extractor & ISO 29148 Evaluator

-This project is a powerful, LLM-driven tool designed to assist software analysts by **automatically extracting requirements** from specification documents and **evaluating them against ISO/IEC/IEEE 29148 standards**.
+This project is a LLM-driven tool designed to assist software analysts by **automatically extracting requirements** from specification documents and **evaluating them against ISO/IEC/IEEE 29148 standards**.
 Built using **OpenAI's GPT-4 Turbo** and integrated into a **Streamlit web app**, it ensures high-quality, structured software requirement analysis and guidance.

 ##  Features